jolocom/Stacks-did-method/docs/DID_Method_Spec.md

 ## 4.1 Public Blockchain Attacks

-Blockstack operates on top of a public blockchain, which could be attacked by a sufficiently pwowerful adversary -- such as rolling back and changing the chain's transaction history, denying new transactions for Blockstack's name operations, or eclipsing nodes.
+Blockstack operates on top of a public blockchain, which could be attacked by a sufficiently powerful adversary -- such as rolling back and changing the chain's transaction history, denying new transactions for Blockstack's name operations, or eclipsing nodes.